‘Grey’s Anatomy’ Alum Kate Walsh Had A Lemon-Sized Brain Tumor, Urges People Not To Self-Diagnose

 Kate went to her doctor for a checkup because she had been feeling exhausted and a tendency to favor the right side of her body.
 The doctor ordered an MRI, and they found a “sizeable” tumor in her left frontal lobe, according to ET Online.
 Three days later, she was in surgery to remove the mass.
 After Walsh’s surgery, her surgeon called to say that the tumor was benign.

 The 49-year-old actress stated that when the doctor pulled her aside after her MRI to tell her that she had a brain tumor, she “left her body.”
-She couldn’t hear or process anything they were telling her because it was so much severe than she imagined.
+She couldn’t hear or process anything they were telling her because it was so much more severe than she imagined.
 She had to pull her assistant in the room to take notes for her to read after she processed the diagnosis.

 “She starts to say, ‘Well, it looks like you have a very sizable brain tumor’ — and I just left my body,” Kate revealed.
 “My assistant had driven me there, and I had to go get her so that she could take notes because I was gone.
 It was never anything I would have imagined.”